-The burning question on the minds of many… and it’s not an easy question to find an answer to!
+The burning question on the minds of many is not an easy question to find an answer to!

 Is Tokyo Banana Halal?